 Activity and fugacity may be abbreviated to "a" or "f".
 Keyword "total" reverses a setting of "free".
+In a dual porosity model, the system's volume is taken as that of the free-flowing fraction of the domain.

 Use the "as" keyword to constrain mass in terms of elemental equivalents.
 For example, the command specifies 5 umol/kg of acetate ion, since each acetate contains two carbons, whereas would specify 59.9 mg/kg of sulfate, since the ion's mole weight is about 3 times that of sulfur itself.